poetic/meteor-reacterminator/README.md

 // make sure you have node 5.0 or above npm install -g poetic/stanza stanza --create
-// make sure you have the design file at ./design folder stanza --update
+// make sure you have
+// .design.zip at the root the project or
+// .design/ folder which contains all the webflow files stanza --update
 ```